StepashaxGod/NewsCrypto/README.md

       works with dates
       selects the containers with dates and manipulates them, mostly seen in the past.html on the client side, when user wants to select previous dates.

+		archive.js (servers as the backend for the past.html, provides specific news, based on the date selected and filters the news based on the request).
       (functionality varies and will be divided in future).

 	assets/: